handsontable/hyperformula/docs/guide/named-expressions.md

 # Named expressions

 An expression can be assigned a human-friendly name.
-Thanks to this you can reference that name anywhere across the workbook.
+Thanks to this you can refer to that name anywhere across the workbook.
 Names are especially useful when you use some references repeatedly.
 In this case, names simplify the formulas and reduce the risk of making a mistake.
 Such a worksheet is also easier to maintain.